marthachamberlin/CST116-Lab4/README.md

 The triangle below is created for the input of four:

 '****

 '***

 '**

 '*

-nested loops
-The triangle below is created for the input of four:

-****
-***
-**
-*

-Write a program that displays an upside down right triangle made of asterisks for a user-specified base length.

 Submit: full development process
 Total: 10 pts